jasonwpost/backend-interview-challenge/Instructions.md

  * To make things easier, you can safely assume that there’s no more than one operation per shape (meaning: ids are distinct within operations.data)

 ### Your task
-1. Read in the ‘shapes.db’ file.
+1. Read in the database.
 2. Print (to the console) the counts of: triangles, squares, pentagons, hexagons, and heptagons (nothing pretty needed, just output something).
     * Where a triangle has 3 points, square has 4 points, pemtagon has 5 points, hexagon - 6 points, heptagon - 7 points.
 3. Perform the operations against the data.
 4. Repeat step 2 – meaning reprint the count of each shape.
 5. Print the updated database to a file like “updated.db”.